Habibaatef143/K-means-with-GUI/README.md

 ## Acknowledgments

-- This application was developed by EL Rowad.
 - The code utilizes the scikit-learn, pandas, numpy, seaborn, and matplotlib libraries.
 - The K-Means clustering algorithm is based on the scikit-learn implementation.